May 25, 2023

 Here is a list of the best WordPress plugins for travel blogs:

 - MonsterInsights.
-This plugin integrates Google Analytics into your blog.
-You’ll be able to access detailed visitor information right from the WordPress dashboard.
+This plugin integrates Google Analytics into the WordPress dashboard, enabling easy access to detailed visitor information.

 6. Set Up the Pages

 Another essential element of a travel blog is the web pages.
 While there is no fixed rule, a travel blog usually has the following content: